 This blog has been adapted from an article about mindfulness posted on https://patient.info.

-At Opticall, our highly qualified and experienced opticians can help you with our professional and safe service to our patients, from our thorough eye test at home (with eye health checks) through to the glasses being personally hand delivered and fitted.
+At Opticall, our highly qualified and experienced opticians can help you with our professional and safe service to our patients, from our thorough eye test at home (with eye health checks) to the glasses being personally hand delivered and fitted.

-You may qualify for a free NHS eye test at home if you are unable to visit an optician unaccompanied due to their physical health or mental health problems and you are aged 60 and over, for example.
-To check if you are entitled to a free home eye test please check out our eligiblity page http://opticalleyecare.co.uk/eligibility/ on our website.
+You may qualify for a free NHS eye test at home if you are unable to visit an optician unaccompanied due to physical health or mental health problems and you are aged 60 and over, for example.
+To check if you are entitled to a free home eye test, please check out our eligibility page http://opticalleyecare.co.uk/eligibility/ on our website.